 We recommend you prepare for this day: Before we come write down questions, comments and observations.
 Bring a notepad, record our conversation, and take pictures.
 There will be a lot of information flowing from every direction, therefore don’t take it lightly it will be a great learning experience about yourself and your space.

 If a consultation has to be performed twice or even three times it will, whatever it takes for us to get to know you, your space and your ideas better.

-As a result of the consultation, a document can be put together at an extra cost of $200.
+As a result of the consultation, a feedback document can be put together.
 The document consists of a summary of the consultation, a proposal that includes ideas and recommendations and a set of relevant tips and tricks to start or continue your journey in the plant world.
-This document is a guide that will represent what you have and the possibilities available for your space as well as the process to start this transformation.
+This document is a guide that will represent what you have and the possibilities available for your space as well as the first steps to start this transformation.

 4. Feedback meeting

-Once you receive a Consultation Feedback document and study it thoroughly we can schedule a feedback meeting.
+The Design Process can only move forward once you receive a Consultation Feedback document.
+After you study it thoroughly, a feedback meeting can be scheduled.
 At this point we will go over anything that is not clear, we will also talk about any new ideas or topics that came up.
 You will share your vision again with us and we will share ours, too.

 6. Feedback meeting

 Once you have studied the design we will meet again.
 We will go over the plan and make any necessary changes to the graphic document.

 When all the necessary preparations have been completed we can proceed to build what has been portrayed in the design.
 Installation will most likely be approached in phases.